peter-evans/kong-oauth2-consent-app/README.md

   --data 'code=XXX' --insecure
 ```

-When the access token expires a new access token can be obtained using the refresh token.
+When the access token expires a new token can be obtained using the refresh token.

 ```bash
 $ curl -i -X POST \